When was the last time you researched your competitors?

 It has never been easier for you to research the marketing you are competing against, than it is today.
 In minutes, you can tell if someone is serious competition to your business or simply a dabbler.

-Over the past 17 years, I have worked with thousands of business owners.
-Generally, I have found that they have a tendency to under rate the service offered by their competitors.
+Over the past 25 years, I’ve worked with thousands of business owners.
+One of the things I see, over and over again, is a tendency to underestimate the service offered by their competitors.
+This is a potentially fatal mistake.

-Here are 2 of the main reasons this happens:
+Here are 2 of the main reasons why this happens:

-They work so hard on their own businesses and care so passionately about their own clients or customers, that they can’t imagine their competitors being equally committed.
+They work so hard on their own businesses, and care so passionately about their own clients, that they can’t imagine their competitors being equally committed.
 This is, of course, a fallacy.
-The vast majority of business owners work their butts off and try extremely hard to keep their clients or customers happy.
+The vast majority of business owners work their ass off and try extremely hard to keep their clients happy.

 2. Biased reporting